skibblenybbles/jquery-platinum/README.md

 If the Google Analytics ga.js script has not yet loaded, this method loads it using `$pt.scripts.load(...)`.
 This method always returns the promise to load the ga.js script, so you can use the return value to monitor the loading of the ga.js script.
+However, if this is your purpose, it is more semantically correct to call `$pt.analytics.promise()`.

 #### Parameters